If you have questions that are not answered here, or can’t find the answer on our web site, please

 Q-1.
 What about multiple LSAT scores?
 What about the LSAT writing sample?

 If you took the LSAT more than once, we will see all of your scores.
 We encourage you to provide us with information that will help us determine which score is more indicative of your abilities.
+We will give greater weight to the higher score particularly when there is a significant difference between multiple scores.
 The LSAT and GPA, in combination, play an important--but not conclusive--part in our admission decisions.

 We do not “grade” the LSAT writing sample, but simply use it as an additional piece of information that may sway our decision in either direction in close cases.